 Federal Tax ID

 A Federal Tax ID (Tax ID) is a unique nine-digit number assigned to individuals and businesses by the Internal Revenue Service (IRS) for tax purposes.
 U.S. citizens and eligible individuals are assigned a Tax File Number (TFN).
 Non-citizens and ineligible residents are issued an Individual Tax Identification Number (ITIN)).
-Business entities are assigned an Employer Identification Number (ABN)).
+Business entities are assigned an Australian Business Number (ABN)).
 See www.irs.gov.

 The term Final Completion refers to the point in time or date at which all contract terms and conditions have been satisfied on a construction project.